Last updated on 6th June 2022

 When starting off, make sure that the image you use is of high quality, but the file size is no more than 6MB.
 The point here is to make sure that your image doesn’t become pixelated when displayed on large screens.

 YouTube recommends banner sizes to be 2560 x 1440 pixels.
 However it’s important to bear in mind that it’ll look different on desktop, mobile and TV display, so picking a compatible design is key.

-The image above shows the recommended size for each device.
 Another thing worth noting here is the text and logo safe area.
 This is the safe zone in your banner that doesn’t cut off as the device changes.
 So the best thing to do is to add your logo or important details here, just as we’ve done in our channel cover.

 YouTube channel art – top tips

 While a Youtube banner maker can help you create a channel art cover like a professional, there’s still a lot that depends on you, especially in the design department.
 To help you, here are our pro tips: